mzero/haskell-amuse-bouche/slides.md

 * Lazy
 * Higher order functions
 * Type inference
-* ...shhhh: monads.
+* _...shhhh: Monads_

 # Why I got hooked

-* It is a new way to thinking about programming
+* It is a new way to thinking about programming.
 * It twists the brain in delightful ways.
-* It is very expressive, yet concise and clear
+* It is very expressive, yet concise and clear.
 * It is beautiful.

 # Warning